Shoutzor/Shoutzor/README.md

 Easily setup a music system on your event!
 (Mainly intended for LAN-Parties)

 Comes with autoDJ to keep the music going, even when no users are requesting songs.

+**/Persistence/etc** contains configuration files that will override the files in /etc in the docker container.

+**/www/etc** contains config files that should be added to the container via volume-share.
+This will keep an existing shoutzor installation running if you update the docker container, or remove/re-add it.

+**/www/public** is what the webserver should be pointing at as it's root-directory

+**/www/cache** requires write-permissions, currently 777 (I am aware that's possibly unsafe, this will change in the future)

+**/www/app** contains the brains of shoutzor as well as required libraries, etc.